Alaska Caribou Hunting in the Brooks Range

 Success Rates and Trophy Quality

-The secret to success is location, location, location!
+The secret to success for Brooks Range caribou hunting is location, location, location!
 Caribou herds are tracked daily by air and this information is passed on to the guides.
 300″+ bulls are definitely possible on this hunt if the hunter is willing to pass on smaller bulls.
-Success rate on this hunt is at 95%, opportunity rates are 98%.
+Success rate on this Alaska hunting trip is at 95%, opportunity rates are 98%.
 It is important to stay mobile on this hunt so you can intercept a herd as it moves.

 While you are spot and stalk hunting for trophy caribou, it isn’t uncommon to spot an arctic grizzly… We also recommend that you purchase a wolf tag as well.

-This Outfitter guides caribou hunts in over 2,000 square miles bordering Gates of the Arctic National Park.
+This Alaska hunting Outfitter guides caribou hunting in over 2,000 square miles bordering Gates of the Arctic National Park.
 The Brooks Range is recognized as one of the most productive caribou hunting areas in all of Alaska.”

 The Brooks Range in Alaska… a huge expanse of tundra where herds of over a half-million caribou practice their annual migration.”